haraka/Haraka/docs/plugins/data.uribl.md

 [SURBL][3] and [URIBL][4].

-This plugin will discard any domain name that does not have a valid TLD or any IP address within RFC1918, 127/8 or 169.254/16 (APIPA) and wil convert and in-addr.arpa URI into an IP address lookup.
+This plugin will discard any domain name that does not have a valid TLD or any IP address within RFC1918, 127/8 or 169.254/16 (APIPA) and will convert any URI ending in in-addr.arpa into an IP address lookup.

 Configuration
 -------------